captain-nemo1/Vaccine-Availabilty/Readme.md

 pip install python-dotenv
 pip install requests
 ```
 To send messages to the Telegram Bot, set the environment variable. example.env contains the required format.
-Your Bot token and Chat Id are required.
+Your Bot token is required in the .env file.
 Bot token is generated when you create your bot.
-And Chat id can be found by going to "ht<span>tps://<span>api.telegram.org/bot(Your bot token)/getUpdates".
 Guide for setting up Telegram Bot to receive messages can be found at https://medium.com/@ManHay_Hong/how-to-create-a-telegram-bot-and-send-messages-with-python-4cf314d9fa3e

 ## Usage